 Given that this is the immediate aftermath of Steven coming back after turning himself in, it's no surprise that his guardians are extra protective of him.

 Steven thinks his Heroic Sacrifice should be seen as brave, but Connie tries to explain to him that him giving up and sacrificing himself was basically saying that he didn't believe they could beat Aquamarine and Topaz.
 She also points out that the sacrifice caused Steven's loved ones, especially his father and the Gems, to go through tons of emotional pain because they all thought he was dead.
-When Steven doesn't realize this, she leaves in frustration.
+When Steven doesn't realize this, she and Lion leave in frustration.

 After Sadie learns about Lars' Disney Death and the fact that he's still on Homeworld (albeit with some nice gems who are also hiding from the Diamonds), she pretty much freaks out and breaks down in tears.
 Lars might have been brought Back from the Dead, but her co-worker, friend, and possible crush still died.
 Lars' parents also aren't happy with what happened to their son.